carpedm20/blog/content/pages/about.rst

 - **2016 Outstanding Graduate Award**
    - Only one selected graduate, awarded by **the Minister of Science and Future Planning** (**미래창조과학부장관상**)
 - **2014 Student Outstanding Contribution Award** from the President of `UNIST`_
-   - Only one selected team among students of School of Electrical and Computer Engineering
 - **2013 Student Outstanding Contribution Award** from the President of `UNIST`_
-   - Only one selected team among students of School of Electrical and Computer Engineering

 .. raw:: html